-SEA Objective effects, signif of effect (consideration icance of the effect in term Medium term (6 - 10 years) ct and Summary Explanation Enhancement and mitigation opportunities To maintain and enhance nature conservation (biodiversity, flora and fauna) X X X No relationship.
-This Policy is not over and above the Core Strategy in terms of SEA objectives. - To maintain and enhance the quality of landscapes and townscapes + 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives and would only lead to small scale development in line with Policy H2 within the Core Strategy. - To improve quality of + 0 0 This Policy is not over and above the Core Strategy in terms of SEA -

-surroundings objectives and would only lead to
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) - To maintain and enhance nature conservation (biodiversity, flora and fauna) x x x No relationship.
+This Policy is not over and above the Core Strategy in terms of SEA objectives. - To maintain and enhance the quality of landscapes and townscapes + 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives and would only lead to small scale development in line with Policy H2 within the Core Strategy. - To improve quality of + 0 0 This Policy is not over and above the Core Strategy in terms of SEA - surroundings objectives and would only lead to small scale development in line with Policy H2 within the Core Strategy.
+To conserve and where 0 0 0 This Policy is not over and above - appropriate enhance the 0 0 0 the Core Strategy in terms of SEA historic environment and objectives and would only lead to cultural heritage small scale development in line with Policy H2 within the Core Strategy.
+To improve air quality 0 + + This Policy is not over and above - the Core Strategy in terms of SEA objectives and would only lead to small scale development in line with Policy H2 within the Core Strategy.
+Policy Hz within the Core Strategy.
+Additional promotion of active travel has been included within the policy To reduce the effect of 0 + + This Policy is not over and above - traffic on the environment the Core Strategy in terms of SEA objectives and would only lead to small scale development in line with Policy H2 within the Core Strategy.
+Additional promotion of active travel has been included within the policy To reduce contributions to X X X No relationship.
+This Policy is not - climate change over and above the Core Strategy in terms of SEA objectives.
+To reduce vulnerability to X x X No relationship.
+This Policy is not - climate change over and above the Core Strategy in terms of SEA objectives.

-Surroundings

-small scale development in line with

-Policy H2 within the Core Strategy.

-To conserve and where 0 0 0 This Policy is not over and above -

-appropriate enhance the the Core Strategy in terms of SEA

-historic environment and objectives and would only lead to

-cultural heritage small scale development in line with

-Policy H2 within the Core Strategy.

-To improve air quality 0 + + This Policy is not over and above -

-the Core Strategy in terms of SEA

-objectives and would only lead to

-small scale development in line with

-Policy H2 within the Core Strategy.

-Additional promotion of active travel

-has been included within the policy

-The been medded mann are pency

-To reduce the effect of 0 + + This Policy is not over and above -

-traffic on the environment the Core Strategy in terms of SEA

-objectives and would only lead to

-small scale development in line with

-Policy H2 within the Core Strategy.

-Additional promotion of active travel

-has been included within the policy

-India a series and a series points

-To reduce contributions to Х Х Х No relationship.
-This Policy is not -

-climate change over and above the Core Strategy

-in terms of SEA objectives.

-To reduce vulnerability to X х X No relationship.
-This Policy is not -

-climate change over and above the Core Strategy

-1 1 1 in terms of SEA objectives. in terms of SEA objectives.
 To improve water quality ? + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would only lead to small scale development in line with Policy H2 within the Core Strategy.
 This can be measured on a case by case basis. - To provide for sustainable sources of water supply ? + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would only lead to small scale development in line with Policy H2 within the Core Strategy.
-This can be measured on a case by case basis. - To avoid, reduce and manage flood risk Х Х Х No relationship.
-This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve soil resources and quality Х Х Х No relationship.
-This Policy is not over and above the Core Strategy in terms of SEA objectives. - To minimise the production of waste X Х Х No relationship.
+This can be measured on a case by case basis. - To avoid, reduce and manage flood risk x X x No relationship.
+This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve soil resources and quality x x x No relationship.
+This Policy is not over and above the Core Strategy in terms of SEA objectives. - To minimise the production of waste x X X No relationship.
 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To improve health of the population + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would only lead to small scale development in line with Policy H2 within the Core Strategy. -